BilldarBagdar/C4Device_32StepSequencer/README.md

 <p>
 It is important to open the project file first and open other project files from the project menu because the project establishes a Max-project-relative search path for all the other files in their project-relative folders like /code, /data, /patchers, etc. You can close the M4L patcher window any time, but save the empty M4L device with the Live set
-(if you save) so you can save a few mouse clicks getting back to the C4DeviceProject.maxproj to open the sequencer next time.
+(if you save) so you can cut out a few mouse clicks getting back to the C4DeviceProject.maxproj to open the sequencer next time.
 </p>
 <p>
 ("path finding" in Max is otherwise a PITA, patches have no idea what folder they started in, Max doesn't interpret a simple relative path like, "../code/foo.js"
-(up one level from "current directory" and down into /code, look for a file named foo.js)) the way you would normally expect.
-A current directory '.' is generally interpreted as the folder where max.exe is located not the patch folder.
-But inside a project, the "search path" starts in the project folder and recurses there first.
+(up one level from "current directory" and down into /code, look for a file named foo.js)) the way "programmers" would normally expect.
+A current directory '.' in a path-search string is generally interpreted as the folder where max.exe is located not the current patch folder.
+But inside a project, the "path-search search path" starts in the project folder and recurses there first.
-You only need to write "foo.js" in a project patcher and the file gets found.
+You only need to write "foo.js" in a project patcher and the file gets found within the project folder heirarchy.
 </p>
 <p>
 From the "Project menu" window, open the patch file named `openSequencerBypassing.maxpat`.